wjake/ue-udp-receiver/README.md

 ### Unreal Engine
 1. Add the `UUDPReceiver` component to your actor
 2. Configure the properties (IP, Port, etc.)
-3. Set component `Auto activate` in Details pane, or call `StartUDPReceiver` in the Event Graph.
+3. Set component `Auto activate` in Details pane, or call `StartUDPReceiver` in the Event Graph
+4. Use `OnMessageReceivedEvent` node to handle received messages
+5. Use `SendMessage` node to send message to a client

 ![alt text](Resources/blueprint-example-1.png)
 ![alt text](Resources/blueprint-example-2.png)